 Commonly Notarized Documents

 Common documents banks notarize include real estate deeds, power of attorney forms, and loan agreements.
 Real estate deeds require notarization to confirm ownership and prevent disputes.
-Power of attorney forms allow individuals to grant decision-making authority to someone else, necessitating notarization to verify identity and intent.
+Power of attorney forms allows individuals to grant decision-making authority to someone else, necessitating notarization to verify identity and intent.
 Loan agreements often involve significant financial transactions, so notarization ensures the parties involved have willingly entered into the contract.

 Special Considerations